-Following the initial installation of the fuel pressure control coupler, it is necessary to fill the fuel pressure control passages with fuel, and to bleed air from these passages and from the fuel sense hose to prevent erratic operation of the fuel pressure control valve (Pressure Control Elbow Assy (1-1)).
-A Bleed Screw (3-39) has been provided in the center of the Check Valve Housing (3-41) to simplify and shorten the time required for this process.
-Additionally, the coupler will be installed at the end of the fuel sense lines.
+Following the initial installation of the fuel pressure control coupler, it is necessary to fill the fuel pressure control passages with fuel, and to bleed air from these passages and from the fuel reference and fuel sense hose to prevent erratic operation of the fuel pressure control valve (Pressure Control Elbow Assy (1-1)).
+A Bleed Screw (3-39) in the center of the Check Valve Housing (3-41) and a Plug (3-35) have been provided to simplify and shorten the time required for this process.
+Additionally, the coupler will be installed at the end of the fuel sense and fuel reference lines.
 Proper flushing of these lines will prevent any contamination that may be present from entering the control section of the coupler.

-While the detailed fill and bleed methods may understandably vary according to the detail design of the servicer or dispenser on which the unit is installed, the following general procedure is one practical method of filling and bleeding the Pressure Control Elbow Assy (1-1) and fuel sense lines following field replacement of the unit.
+While the detailed fill and bleed methods may understandably vary according to the detail design of the servicer or dispenser on which the unit is installed, the following general procedure is one practical method of filling and bleeding the Pressure Control Elbow Assy (1-1), fuel sense and fuel reference lines following field replacement of the unit.